 The R. A. Fisher Prize is awarded annually by the Society for the Study of Evolution for an outstanding Ph.D. dissertation paper published in the journal Evolution during a given calendar year.

 The Hamilton Award will be given to a student who has presented an outstanding talk at the annual meeting, as judged by a committee of SSE members.
 Applicants will present their papers during regular sessions of the meeting, appropriate for their topic.
 The most competitive talks will be those that can convey a complete story.

 R.C.
 Lewontin Early Awards: The GREG – R.C.
-Lewontin Early Awards are to assist students in the early stages (first two years) of their Ph.D programs by enabling them to collect preliminary data (to pursue additional sources of support) or to enhance the scope of their research beyond current funding limits (e.g. by visiting additional field sites, or working at other labs).
-Students will need to demonstrate how the proposed work is outside any related funding for the project already held by the student or advisor.
+Lewontin Early Awards are to assist students in the early stages of their Ph.D. programs by enabling them to collect preliminary data (to pursue additional sources of support) or to enhance the scope of their research beyond current funding limits (e.g. by visiting additional field sites, or working at other labs).
+Awards up to $2500.
+Students need to confirm that the proposed work is outside of funding already held by the student or advisor.

 The SSE-IC mission is to foster international relationships between evolution societies and its members with particular focus on students and early-career scientists.
 The committee sponsors annually a series of activities/awards to reach this goal: